readthedocs/readthedocs.org/docs/user/custom-domains.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After you add a new custom domain, you have 30 days to complete the configuration.
-After that period has ended, we will stop trying to validate your domain.
+Once that period has ended, we will stop trying to validate your domain.
 If you still want to complete the configuration,
 go to your domain and click on :guilabel:`Save` to restart the process.